EuclidProtocol/docs/docs/Euclid Smart Contracts/Factory.md

 | **swaps** | A vector containing all the VLP addresses needed for the requested swap path.
 In case of a multi-hop swap, more than one VLP needs to be specified. |

 :::note
-- The swap paths are calculated on the backend and the most efficient path is used for a swap.
+- The swap paths are calculated on the backend when using the Eulcid API and the most efficient path is used for the **swaps** field.
 - Each token has a unique token Id that is used to identify it.
 Same tokens with different denominations (IBC) share the same token Id.

 :::
 With the following structs:

 ```rust
 /// Struct holding information about a specific token.